Arqam-M-Mousa/LogForge/README.md

 - The in-memory aggregation cache has no cross-process sharing or in-flight single-flight deduplication.
 - Randomized aggregate ranges have low cache reuse.
 - Partition creation currently covers a finite migration-time window; a long-running deployment should proactively create future partitions.
-- The default partition can reduce partition-pruning benefits for timestamps outside the pre-created range.
 - Message substring queries use `ILIKE`; no trigram index is currently enabled in the migration.
 - `level`-only filters (without a `service` filter) have no dedicated index; they rely on partition pruning by timestamp and a sequential scan within each partition.
 - Attribute (`attr.<key>`) containment filters have no GIN index; they are evaluated row-by-row within whatever partitions/indexes narrow the query first.